wamp-proto/wamp-proto/rfc/text/advanced/ap_authentication_scram.md

 ServerSignature = HMAC(ServerKey, AuthMessage)
 ```

-The `ServerSignature` is then sent to the client, base64-encoded, via the `WELCOME.Details.scram_verifier` attribute.
+The `ServerSignature` is then sent to the client, base64-encoded, via the `WELCOME.Details.authextra.verifier` attribute.

 The client verifies the `ServerSignature` by computing it and comparing it with the `ServerSignature` sent by the server: